megabyte-labs/Bodega/docs/usage.md

     cmds:
       - sleep 5 # long operation like installing packages
 ```

+When running tasks once, an additional boolean option `run_once_system` can be set to run the task only once per invocation of Task.

 > task `install-deps-system-wide` is skipped on running `task install-deps-system-wide`
 > twice from the command line